febryardiansyah/analog_clock_flutter/README.md

 Explanation of this project structure

  - BloC
-	Business logic component to separate logic from ui.
+	Business logic component to separate ui and logic.
  - Components
-	 Component that can use reusable.
+	 Component that can use reusable
  - Services
-	Service to set up notification.
+	Service to set up notification
  - UI
-	 Screens/pages of the app.
+	 Screen of the app
  - main.dart
-	Main file that execute when the app started.
+	Main file that execute when the app started

 For help getting started with Flutter, view flutter